dedis/cosi/README.md

 cosi -d 1 server
 ```

-## Creating a collective signing group
+## Creating a Collective Signing Group

 If you run several CoSi servers,
 you can concatenate their individual `group.toml` outputs